 Discharge samples were obtained from the sampling port located near the end of the 300 mm discharge line.
-The monthly sampling results are presented in Table E-3.
+The monthly sampling results are presented in Table E-2.
 The concentrations of un-ionized ammonia were calculated as per ECA (Sewage) Condition(6)(5).

-The PWQO for each parameter is also shown in Table E-3 for comparison, as required by Condition 7(3)(a) of the ECA (Sewage).
-In summary, the 2021 monthly discharge water quality generally met the PWQO for the respective parameters.
-The exceptions were the alkalinity concentrations in July, August, September and October; however, subsequent monthly samples met the PWQO for alkalinity.
-The 2021 alkalinity exceedances are similar to historic results.
-It is noted that the only background sample in 2021 was obtained in May and may not be representative of conditions in the watercourse during the months when the alkalinity PWQO was exceeded.
+The PWQO for each parameter is also shown in Table E-2 for comparison, as required by Condition 7(3)(a) of the ECA (Sewage).
+In summary, the 2022 monthly discharge water quality generally met the PWQO for the respective parameters.
+The exceptions were the laboratory pH values in May and August, and the iron concentrations in April and December.

-The following observations were made based on the 2021 monthly discharge quality results:
+The following observations were made based on the 2022 monthly discharge quality results:

-- → pH levels ranged between 7.4 and 8.1 (field measurements). - → Total oil and grease was reported at a detectable limit in two out of thirteen grab samples.
-The highest concentration of total oil and grease reported during 2021 was 2.5 mg/L in January.
-The ECA (Sewage) Effluent Limit for total oil and grease is 15 mg/L. - → Total suspended solids (TSS) was typically reported as less than 10 mg/L in 2021, with the exception of July 8 (52 mg/L), July 26 (19 mg/L) and September (13 mg/L).
-The ECA (Sewage) Effluent Limit for TSS is 25 mg/L. The July 8 sample which exceeded the TSS Effluent Limit was resampled on July 25 and was found to comply. - → The additional parameters included in the monthly analysis show some minor variation in concentrations over the 2021 monitoring year, likely attributable to seasonal fluctuations in the ratio of groundwater to surface water in the discharge (i.e., more surface water and snow melt in the spring and a higher content of groundwater in the late summer).
+- → pH levels ranged between 7.5 and 8.2 (field measurements). - ➔ Total oil and grease was reported at a detectable limit in one out of twelve grab samples.
+The highest concentration of total oil and grease reported during 2022 was 0.7 mg/L in October.
+The ECA (Sewage) Effluent Limit for total oil and grease is 15 mg/L. - ➔ Total suspended solids (TSS) was typically reported as less than 10 mg/L in 2022, with the exception of March 24 (61 mg/L).
+The ECA (Sewage) Effluent Limit for TSS is 25 mg/L. The April 28 sample complied with the ECA (Sewage) Effluent Limit for TSS. - → The additional parameters included in the monthly analysis show some minor variation in concentrations over the 2022 monitoring year, likely attributable to seasonal fluctuations in the ratio of groundwater to surface water in the discharge (i.e., more surface water and snow melt in the spring and a higher content of groundwater in the late summer).
 Metals concentrations are typically not detected above the laboratory reported detection limit (RDL).

-The 2021 monthly effluent quality results indicate quarry discharge is not expected to adversely impact the receiving watercourse with respect to water quality.
+The 2022 monthly effluent quality results indicate quarry discharge is not expected to adversely impact the receiving watercourse with respect to water quality.